xpilgrim/daisy-creator-magazin/README.md

 - Now start the daisy-creator-magazin-application to create the daisy-fileset

-If finished, you will find in the destinationfolder your audiofiles and the daisy-structure for your daisy-player
+If finished, you will find in the destinationfolder your audiofiles and the daisy-structure for your daisy-player.
 The audiofiles are renamend like your metadata.

 General work steps